-And here are my totes!
-I used linen blend Lecre fabric from Lecien.
+Here is a graphic that Lecien shared with me – it’s the inspiration for my totes!
+I used linen blend Lecre fabric.
 The large tote is approximately 15” tall and 20” wide.
-The smaller tote (that I’d still call ‘medium sized’) is approximately 10” tall and 15” wide.
+The smaller tote (that I’d still call ‘medium-sized’) is approximately 10” tall and 15” wide.

 How to sew 2 Zippered Tote Bags from 1 Yard of Fabric (& 1 yard of lining fabric)